1kevinvh/SQL-Data-Exploration/README.md

 # HoK_SQL
 These are my SQL projects and practice.
+The database I use is SQLite.
+To open the file, download the SQL file from the projects folder, open your SQL database, and open the file in that software.
+I have notes in the projects where my thought processes are, and I have all of the code except the last code I ran commented out.
+To run the code, highlight the code and hit the run SQL code button, or comment out the currently active code using /* at the beginning of the code and */ at the end of the code.
+Remove the same symbols from the beginning and end of the code you want to run.

 ## PROJECT 1, Data Exploration, SQL: WSDA Music Shop Discrepancy

 This is a project I worked on to practice my SQL skills.
 I downloaded the database from the internet and imported it into SQL.
-The project and database is locate in the projects folder of my SQL repository.
+The project and database are located in the projects folder of my SQL repository.

 The scenario is set that I am working for WSDA Music, and the manager discovers there is a discrepancy in the financials that he has been unable to pinpoint.
 However, he knows it was between 2011 and 2012.
 The manager wants me to analyze the data to get a list of suspects, narrow the list, and pinpoint the suspect(s).